Home | Calendar | Membership | Links | Gallery | Contact Us

 April 11–13, 2024, 9:00–4:00, Bethany Church, Randolph, VT

-3 Day Workshop—Jane Woodhouse—Natural Plant Dyeing / Preparing and Using Extracts
+3 Day Workshop—Jane Woodhouse—Natural Plant Dyeing / Preparing and Using Extracts Cancelled

 In this three-day workshop, Jane Woodhouse will take students through the calculations, management, and use of plant-based extracts when dyeing protein fibers.
 In this hands-on instruction, students will develop an accurate record of their work, recognize reliable sources and will have mastered the ability to produce the colors they desire on their own.